This article presents a study showing that doing the following on white bread can lower the blood sugar response after eating it.

 Will refrigeration have the same effect as freezing?

-Will freezing and toasting to the same for rice and noodles?
+Will freezing and toasting be the same for rice and noodles?

 Yes.
-A study by Yu and colleagues from China showed that storing rice at 4ºC or 39.2°F can retrograde the amylopectin in rice.
-The same thing could be said for noodles.
+Yu and colleagues showed that storing rice at 4ºC or 39.2°F can retrograde its amylopectin.
+The same could be said for noodles.

 Take Away Message